-Unless you have either a medical card or a GP Visit Card, visits to family doctors are not free.
-In order to apply for a GP Visit Card, you must be ordinarily resident in Ireland.
-That is, you must be currently living here and intend to continue to live here for a year.
+Unless you have a medical card or a GP visit card, visits to GPs are not free.
+In order to qualify for a GP visit card, you must meet the eligibility rules below and be ordinarily resident in Ireland.
+That is, you must have been, or intend to be, living in Ireland for at least one year.
 You can read more about entitlement to public health services here.
-You must also meet specific income guidelines in order to qualify for a Card.
+You must also meet specific income guidelines.

-Eligibility for all GP Visit Cards is means tested.
+Eligibility for the GP visit card is means tested.
 That is, your income is assessed by the HSE as part of the application process.
-To qualify for a GP Visit Card, the rules are largely the same as those for medical cards, except the income guidelines are 50% higher.
-Broadly speaking, you will qualify for a GP Visit Card if;

 |Category||Aged under 66||Aged 66-69|